Secret, Unique & Special Things to Do at DLR

 7. Sample Some Bread and Chocolate

 Definitely a DLR for Grownups favorite!
-As you enter the Ghirardelli Soda Fountain and Chocolate Shop (in DCA, on Pacific Wharf), a nice cast member will offer you a wrapped piece of the daily featured Ghirardelli chocolate, and she (I’ve never seen a male Cast Member give these out) will tell you about the daily Ghirardelli chocolate special.
+As you enter the Ghirardelli Soda Fountain and Chocolate Shop (in DCA, on Pacific Wharf), a nice cast member will offer you a wrapped piece of the daily featured Ghirardelli chocolate, and she (I’ve only seen one male Cast Member give these out) will tell you about the daily Ghirardelli chocolate special.
 You’ll then get a menu, walk to the registers just inside the entrance and order a sinfully delicious ice cream sundae or soda, or buy some too-good-to-be-true chocolate (or both!).
 This store even sells the Ghirardelli Cabernet Matinee dark chocolate bar, a hard-to-find variety.
-They also sell many varieties of chocolate by the pound, chocolate covered strawberries, giant chocolate chip cookies, brownies, hot cocoa, various espresso drinks, tea, chocolate milk, and soft drinks.
+They also sell many varieties of chocolate by the pound, chocolate covered strawberries (seasonally), giant chocolate chip cookies, brownies, hot cocoa, various espresso drinks, tea, chocolate milk, and soft drinks.

-Check out the 3D model of San Francisco on the wall behind the counter, complete with a 1906 earthquake simulation (don’t worry; the building doesn’t shake, the display just rumbles).
+Check out the 3D model of early San Francisco on the wall behind the counter, complete with a 1906 earthquake simulation (don’t worry; the building doesn’t shake, the display just rumbles).

 Right across from Ghirardelli you'll enjoy the Boudin Bakery tour, with a funny video hosted by Colin Mochrie and Rosie O’Donnell.
 Learn about the history of Boudin Bakery and see the kitchen where bread is baked for various restaurants in the Disneyland Resort.
 A cast member gives you a small slice of sourdough bread as you enter.
 You can also buy round sourdough loaves, and loaves shaped like Mickey Mouse (and other shapes during the Halloween and Christmas holidays) at the Pacific Wharf Café next door.
 On busy days, a cart outside the door sells bread loaves and Mortimer's Market on Buena Vista Street sometimes also sells the loaves.

-8. Enjoy a Birthday Dessert
+8. Enjoy a FREE Birthday BUTTON AND Dessert

 At the very least, you'll hear “Happy Birthday" from any cast member who sees your birthday button and many guests (me included) join in the fun.